-GOP opposition emerges to direct payments to Americans, key plank of coronavirus rescue plan
+GOP opposition emerges to direct payments to Americans, key plank of rescue plan

 Still, the newly voiced opposition to cash payments added to uncertainty about how quickly Congress would be able to finalize the giant stimulus plan all parties agree is needed as the coronavirus overtakes American life and the economy.
 Democrats were working on their own proposals, which shun corporate loan programs being included by Republicans — such as $50 billion for airlines — suggesting there will be difficulty in reaching bipartisan agreement.

 Meanwhile the crisis is worsening.
-Confirmed COVID-19 cases in the U.S. rose past 11,000 on Thursday — including two members of the House, Reps.
+Confirmed covid-19 cases in the U.S. rose past 11,000 on Thursday — including two members of the House, Reps.
 Mario Diaz-Balart, R-Fla., and Ben McAdams, D-Utah, bringing the crisis closer to home for lawmakers.

 And the details of the big stimulus package keep changing.
 Trump himself embraced another idea, saying he supports having the federal government take equity stakes in private companies that receive coronavirus bailout funds.